manoharan-lab/holopy/docs/source/tutorial/calc_tutorial.rst

 about how the wavelength and polarization are specified.

 The scattered light will be collected at a detector, which is frequently a digital camera mounted onto a microscope.
-We defined our detector as a 100 x 100 pixel array, with each square pixel of side length .1 microns.
+We defined our detector as a 100 x 100 pixel array, with each square pixel of side length 0.1 micrometers.
 The ``shape`` argument tells HoloPy how many pixels are in the detector and affects computation time.
 The ``spacing`` argument tells HoloPy how far apart each pixel is.
 Both parameters affect the absolute size of the detector.

 Finally, we need to specify the *scattering theory* which knows how to calculate the hologram from the experimental setup and the scatterer.
 By setting ``theory='auto'``, we let HoloPy automatically select a theory.
 If no theory is specified, HoloPy will automatically select a theory as well.

 After getting everything ready, the actual scattering calculation is straightforward: